techotron/labs/Ansible/ansible-for-devops/README.md

 ## Playbooks

 The inventory is an example of a simple AWS instance.
-This specific instance not longer exists.
+This specific instance no longer exists.

 There are 2 examples of playbooks. [playbook_just-commands.yml](./playbook_just-commands.yml) is a poor example of how to build a playbook by just using the command module.